vnponce/trx-challenge/README.md

 ## Decisions
 ### Design 🎨
 > I chose to use the mobile-first approach to make the application responsive.
-Taking benefit from TailwindCSS and its great developer experience I was able to create the layout and componets easly.
+Taking benefit from TailwindCSS and its great developer experience I was able to create the layout and components easily.

 ![Captura de pantalla 2024-02-16 a la(s) 2 47 46 a m](https://github.com/vnponce/trx-challenge/assets/11002279/52b1ee5b-29ec-4269-93eb-fa5bfc089013)